Testing, Notification and Positive Tests

 What steps should a supervisor take when they are made aware that one of their employees is being tested for COVID-19?

-Employees should be encouraged to contact HR to discuss medical concerns.
-Supervisors should contact Bruce Burking at email@example.com or 765-658-4180.
+Supervisors should contact Bruce Burking at firstname.lastname@example.org or 765-658-4180.
+Supervisors should always encourage employees to contact HR to discuss medical concerns.
 Information regarding any medical diagnosis or condition will be kept confidential, consistent with the University’s obligations under law.
-The Wellness Center will assist HR to determine if any other steps are necessary to support your employee or fellow co-workers who fall within the medical criteria for potential exposure.

 What steps should a co-worker take if they are made aware that a colleague is being tested for COVID-19?

-If an individual has been diagnosed, contact tracing will be conducted and Close Contacts (within 6ft for more than 15 minutes) will be contacted and notified to quarantine.
+If an individual has been diagnosed, contact tracing will be conducted and close contacts will be contacted.

 You may reach out to HR and/or the Wellness Clinic with any personal medical concerns.
 The Wellness Center will determine if other steps are necessary to monitor your own health or support others in your department who may fall within the medical criteria for a close contact.